yngvem/group-lasso/README.rst

 -----------
 The todos are, in decreasing order of importance

-1. Write a better readme

-   - Better description of Group LASSO

-2. Write more docstrings
-3. Sphinx documentation
-4. Python 3.5 compatibility
+1. Python 3.5 compatibility
-5. Better ScikitLearn compatibility
+2. Better ScikitLearn compatibility

    - Use Mixins?

-6. Classification problems
+3. Classification problems

    - I have an experimental implementation one-class logistic regression, but it is not yet fully validated.